 Equity: Historical developments:

-In ordinary language, .
+In ordinary language, equity simply means fairness but in English law it applies also to a specific set of legal principles.
 Nowadays, equity has also a particular meaning in the financial world; it means the value of a company.

 - English legal system and difference with the civil law